-These printable summer chore charts are great for kids, teens, and all ages in between!
-Keep some structure and routine all summer long while still having fun and enjoying the time off with these colorful chore charts!
+This free printable summer chore chart is great for kids, teens, and all ages in between!
+Keep some structure and routine all summer long while still having fun and enjoying the time off with these colorful free printable chore charts!

 I’ve put together two totally different summer chore charts, well sort of chore charts, they’re more daily checklists to keep kids and teens doing something other than electronics or sleeping all day long.